kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/tracing-sampling-test.md

 | Fig. 8 Kubernetes CoreDNS Cache |

 #### Summary

-Overall network latency resulted bad to compare to **Scenario 2**, response times increased from just below 1 second up to 9 second.
+To compare with **Scenario 2**, overall network latency is bad, response times increased from below 1 second up to 9 second.

-Same behavior observable on Kubernetes CoreDNS side, DNS requests and DNS lookups times increased up to 100% to compared with **Scenario 2**
+Same behavior observable by the CoreDNS service, DNS requests and DNS lookups times increased up to 100% compared with **Scenario 2**

 ### Scenario 4